John C. Moore (Denver mayor)

-John C. Moore (early 1830s – October 27, 1915) was an American politician and journalist who served as the first mayor of Denver from 1859 to 1861.
+John Courtney Moore (early 1830s – October 27, 1915) was an American politician and journalist who served as the first mayor of Denver from 1859 to 1861.
 He was an early settler of Denver, while the area was still a territory of the United States.
 Moore was a newspaper journalist and publisher, working on papers in Denver, St. Louis, Kansas City, and Pueblo, Colorado.
 During the American Civil War, he was a judge adjutant general and colonel in the Confederate States Army.

 Early life and education

-John Courtney Moore was born between 1830 and 1834.
-He was born in Pulaski, Tennessee and came as a small boy in 1840 to St. Louis, where he was raised.
+Moore was born between 1830 and 1834.
+He was born in Pulaski, Tennessee, and came as a small boy in 1840 to St. Louis, where he was raised.
 His father was John S. Moore, a physician, who co-founded the first medical college west of the Mississippi River.
-John C. Moore was educated at University of Missouri in Columbia, Missouri and Yale College.
+Moore was educated at University of Missouri in Columbia, Missouri, and Yale College.
 He practiced law in St. Louis.